 RIGHTS-TO-UNITE selects (1) liberal/economic rights, (2) social rights, and (3) digital rights as its three case studies.
 Anti-discrimination rights cut across two case studies: they are liberal in that their demands can be satisfied by treating everyone equally bad, but in practice they have considerable distributive effects if combating discrimination as a social phenomenon successfully, and are thus considered as social rights, especially in states where genuine social rights are less well developed.
 RIGHTS-TO-UNITE goes beyond that classical dichotomy in considering digital rights as well.
 We assume that digitalisation of society and economy, accelerated in the last two years of a global pandemic, constitutes a change as fundamental as industrialisation and enlightenment.
 Nevertheless, digital rights partially constitute a modification of liberal / economic rights and social rights.
 For example, the digitalisation of working practice has led to an EU-level social partner framework agreement on digitalisation, (Mangan, 2021).
 These instruments establish social rights and digital rights at the same time.
 Examples for freestanding digital rights comprise platform access and data protection.
 The investigation will differentiate in accordance with the degree to which these rights are legally binding.
-While all EU law enjoys supremacy, direct effect and enforceability are reserved to Treaty provisions and regulations, while EU Directives traditionally do not have direct effect, but still enjoy supremacy.7 Further, non-binding "soft law" and governance have been in ascendance since the 1990s (Saurugger & Terpan, 2021), leading to contradictory developments $(\rightarrow a.3.(3))$.
+While all EU law enjoys supremacy, direct effect and enforceability are reserved to Treaty provisions and regulations, while EU Directives traditionally do not have direct effect, but still enjoy supremacy.8 Further, non-binding "soft law" and governance have been in ascendance since the 1990s (Saurugger & Terpan, 2021), leading to contradictory developments $(\rightarrow a.3.(3))$.
 There are mechanisms that render targets in the area of economic coordination as factually efficient, while directives may at times leave so much detail to Member States that identifying EU-derived rights based on them may be difficult.
 Finally, creation of rights is not the privilege of public entities such as the EU; effective rights guarantees may also derive from (transnational) agreements between private actors - the social partner framework agreement mentioned above constitutes an example.
 The anticipated approach, shown below, will be evaluated, and specified (WP2).

-Three by three dimensions of integration through rights Intensity of Liberal/economic rights Social rights Digital rights governance Direct effect un-Economic freedoms, citi-Treaty/ CFREU rights on General Data Protection contested zenship rights (focus on gender pay equality, limits Regulation, Digital Marfree movement, services, of working time, transnaket Act and Digital Serequal treatment) tional coordination of social vice Act (pending at time of submission) security CFREU provisions/ Directives on anti-discrimination law Harmonisation Directives on Citizens' Directives on working cone-commerce-directive.
-Diwith legal obli-Rights, Services in the inditions, e.g., collective rerective improving platgation to impleternal market, fair access to dundancies, transparent and form work (draft at subment motor insurance predictable working condimission date,) tions not legally bind-Council recommendation Recovery and Resilience Guidelines on application ing instruments on a coordinated approach Plans under Reg (EU) of EU competition law to by EU instituto enable safe free move-2021/241), Directive on platform workers (draft at ment during COVID-19 minimum wage (pending) submission date) tions To be identified Social Partner Framework Agreement on Digitalisation EU level agreements with nor-(Business Europe; Syndicat [ETUC]; CEEP; SMEUnited, mative aspira-2020) tion
+Three by three dimensions of integration through rights Intensity of Liberal/economic rights Social rights Digital rights governance Direct effect un- Economic freedoms, citi- Treaty/ CFREU rights on General Data Protection contested zenship rights (focus on gender pay equality, limits Regulation, Digital Mar- free movement, services, of working time, transna- ket Act and Digital Ser- equal treatment) tional coordination of social vice Act (pending at time security of submission) CFREU provisions/ Directive Harmonisation Directives on Citizens' Directives on working con- e-commerce-directive, Di- with legal obli- Rights, Services in the in- ditions, e.g., collective re- rective improving plat- gation to imple- ternal market, fair access to dundancies, transparent and form work (draft at sub- ment motor insurance predictable working condi- mission date,) tions not legally bind- Council recommendation Recovery and Resilience Guidelines on application ing instruments on a coordinated approach Plans under Reg (EU) of EU competition law to by EU institu- to enable safe free move- 2021/241), Directive on platform workers (draft at tions ment during COVID-19 minimum wage (pending) submission date) EU level agree- To be identified Social Partner Framework Agreement on Digitalisation ments with nor- (Business Europe; Syndicat [ETUC]; CEEP; SMEUnited, mative aspira- 2020) tion

-In researching the EU's neighbourhood, RIGHTS-TO-UNITE covers the European Economic Area Agreement (in relation to Norway), the Association Agreements with Georgia and North Macedonia, and the Trade and Cooperation Agreement with the UK as well as the Protocol Ireland/Northern Ireland (annexed to the Agreement on the Withdrawal of the UK from the EU).
-All the agreements contain rules on movement of persons and provision of services, the adoption or maintenance of anti-discrimination laws, and employment rights directives, and provisions concerning data protection.
-Even if current drafts such as the Digital Market and
+In researching the EU's neighbourhood, RIGHTS-TO-UNITE covers the European Economic Area Agreement (in relation to Norway), the Association Agreements with Georgia and North Macedonia, and the Trade and